souch/SMP/README.md

-## Android  Sorted Music Player
+## SicMu Player for Android (or Simple/Sorted/Souch Music Player)

-Group songs by folder or artist or album.
+Present song in list by grouping folders or artists.

 Gui aims to be easy to use while driving.

 Works on old slow small devices (from froyo 2.2)

+Not eyes candy nor advanced mega bass settings.

 ### Detailed features
 - sorted by artist
-- notification when on stage
+- notification when playing
 - show current played song in list
 - bluetooth

 ### Help
 - press on back button shut everything
 - press on home button to shut the app and keep the music in background
+- press the button to the right of next to go to curr played song

 ### Todo (perhaps :-)
 - fast on big music list